gitbmvb/gitbmvb/README.md

 <h1 align="center">Hello, there!
 I'm Bruno Martins</h1>
 <h3 align="center">A brazilian Software Engineering Student at University of Brasília.</h3>

-- 🌱 I’m currently learning **Python, Javascript and C++**.
+- 🌱 I’m currently learning **Python, Javascript, C and C++**.

 - 📫 How to reach me: **bruno.martval@gmail.com**

 - 📄 My experiences: I've already built many websites using PHP, Html, CSS and JS.
-But now, I'm more interested about backend development and logic.
+But now, I'm more interested about backend development, data science and AI.

 - ⚡ Fun fact: I love to play the piano and go cycling/skateboarding on the weekends.